-But the most important function of the feed is that it constantly accumulates, aggregates and sells your personal information to corporations, which build up databases of buyer histories that help them tailor advertisements on an individual level.
-In one scene the main character, Titus, is picking out a hovercar and immediately receives competing advertisements for the two models he’s considering: The ad for the smaller, sportier one shows him and his girlfriend on a romantic getaway; the ad for the larger one shows him taking all of his friends to a party.
-Both companies have access to Titus’ mind to the point where they can literally construct dreams in his head about how the world could, and should, be for him.
+But the most important function of the feed is that it constantly accumulates, aggregates and sells your personal information to corporations, which build databases of buyer histories that help them tailor advertisements on an individual level.
+In one scene, the main character, Titus, is picking out a hovercar and immediately receives competing advertisements for the two models he’s considering: The ad for the smaller, sportier one shows him and his girlfriend on a romantic getaway; the ad for the larger one shows him taking all of his friends to a party.
+Both companies have access to Titus’ mind to the point at which they can construct competing first-person realities for him based on his innermost thoughts and desires.

 Throughout the book, Titus and his cadre of shallow friends are gleeful participants in an empty, entertainment-driven culture featuring the hit sitcom “Oh?
 Wow!
-Thing!” and the constant message of “buy, buy, buy” in the background, personalized to fit their immediate desires.
-Not to spoil the ending, but when Titus’ girlfriend’s feed malfunctions, damaging her brain, the corporations in charge are unwilling to help her because she isn’t a prolific shopper; helping her isn’t worth it.
+Thing!” with the constant message of “buy, buy, buy” in the background, personalized to fit their immediate whims.
+Not to spoil the ending, but when Titus’ girlfriend’s feed malfunctions, damaging her brain, the company in charge is unwilling to help her because she isn’t a prolific shopper; helping her isn’t profitable.

 So when I saw the video promoting Project Glass, Feed was naturally the first thing that came to mind.
 How else could I interpret a systematic attempt to eliminate the ever-shrinking (and beneficial) gap between person and computer?
 While unlimited and instantaneous information has its uses, there is still a reason we go outside: to look at something other than a screen.
 The product is, without a doubt, incredibly cool.
 However, I worry that we have become complacent, and even excited, about a world that looks increasingly like this.